TheThingsNetwork/docs/_content/gateways/kerlink/firmware-updates.md

 - `rootfs.tar.gz` - the root filesystem, will be extracted to `/` (`/dev/mtdblock5`)
 - `userfs.tar` - the user filesystem, will be extracted to `/mnt/fsuser-1` (`/dev/mtdblock6`)

-### Recovery
+## Recovery and/or factory reset

+A factory reset can be performed by doing a firmware upgrade using a USB flash drive.
+This will only work if the currently running firmware is working.
+If it does not work, try the next option.

-The gateway automatically restores the "stock system firmware" from the rescue FS if it detects that it's unstable.
+The gateway automatically restores the "stock system firmware" from the rescue FS if it detects that it is unstable.
 The gateway is considered unstable if the u-boot `bootfail` variable is greater than `max_bootfail`.
 This `max_bootfail` is 20 by default.
 The `bootfail` variable is incremented on each boot and reset when the gateway successfully starts.
 Both `bootfail` and `max_bootfail` can be set with the `fw_setenv` tool (or with `setenv` and `saveenv` in the u-boot console).
 Forcing the recovery process can be done by pressing the reset button for at least `max_bootfail` times with intervals of 4-10 seconds.
 This does not overwrite the user filesystem `/mnt/fsuser-1` (`/dev/mtdblock6`).

+If pressing the reset button multiple times does not reset the gateway, you can try using the Wirgrid device to log into the gateway's boot loader and perform a reset from there.
+See [this forum topic](https://www.thethingsnetwork.org/forum/t/convert-actility-kerlink-gateway-to-ttn/24026).

 ## User Firmware and System Firmware Customizations